NickvanDyke/Sia-Android/README.md

 * Coming soon: upload to and download from the Sia cloud storage network (in-progress on the develop branch)
 * Coming soon: SPV functionality (a.k.a. "lite wallet") once Sia implements this feature

+This app is developed independently by me.
+It is not an official Nebulous Labs product.

 # Contact me
 siamobiledev@gmail.com or Nick#6026 on the [Sia Discord](https://discord.gg/sFCT3Ar)